bearddeveloper/3dtextcss/readme.md

 # 3D text
 with CSS

 A simple syntax to create beautiful 3D effects for your text.<br>
+Very simple to edit and add it in your code.<br>
 For any other info please do not hesitate to write to me...<br> info@bearddeveloper.it <br>
 www.bearddeveloper.it <br>